AmanlakraHUB/StarWars_Dashboard/README.md

 # Design Decision:

-1- Component-Based Setup: The website is built by breaking it into smaller sections called components, like people, vehicles, species, etc. This helps in reusing code and keeping things organized.
+1- Component-Based: The website is built by breaking it into smaller sections called components, like people, vehicles, species, etc. This helps in reusing code and keeping things organized.

-2- Adaptable Design with Material-UI: The site is designed to work well on all devices—phones, tablets, computers—using Material-UI.
-This ensures everyone gets a smooth experience no matter what device they use.
+2- Adaptive Design: The site is designed to work well on all devices—phones, tablets, computers—using Material-UI.

-3- Styling Choices: Styling is done using Bootstrap for the cards and CSS modules for other elements, including media queries for responsive design.
-This mix helps make things look good and work well on different screen sizes.
+3- Styling Choices: Styling uses Bootstrap for the cards and CSS modules for other elements, including media queries for responsive design.

 4- Efficient Data Handling: Each section gets its data using a smart technique called the useEffect hook.
 This means data is fetched only when needed, reducing unnecessary calls to the server and making things run faster.